 "Very rarely do we have any interaction with [right whales]," Faulkingham said.
 "There hasn't been any known entanglements since 2004.
 There's never been a known right whale death.
 We just don't really think that lines up with the science they're using that says we have to reduce 98% of our risk."

 Conservationists say it's difficult to identify the exact cause of an entanglement or which fishery is responsible because the whales drown, and they're tough to recover.
 It's why they've pushed for stronger whale protections but agreed with a federal court ruling last month that gave the lobster fishery two years to develop new regulations.

 "It is highly unlikely for Congress to come in and try to undo a court order, and I think there's a separation of powers argument to be made that it's not appropriate," said Erica Fuller, a senior attorney with the Conservation Law Foundation.

 CLF is one of several environmental groups that has pushed for stronger protections for right whales in court.
-It's too early to say whether environmental groups will pursue any additional of legal action, Fuller said.
+It's too early to say whether environmental groups will pursue any additional legal action, Fuller said.

 "Today we're focused on being extremely disappointed in the rider and in the Democrats that voted for it," she said.

 Beyond setting a new six-year timeline for additional regulations, the proposal also includes at least $40 million to research and implement new gear and fishing techniques.
 And it deems that current federal rules on right whale protections are sufficient through 2028.